Auspicious14/evently-fe/README.md

-# TechEventsNG
+# Evently

-TechEventsNG is a web application designed to help users discover tech events happening across Nigeria.
+Evently is a web application designed to help users discover tech events happening across Nigeria.
 It provides a centralized platform for finding, filtering, and viewing event details, including an interactive map to visualize event locations.

 ## Features